joaorsilva/leads/readme.rst

 It wasn't teste in older version of node.

-React version 15.3.2 or newer is recomended.
+React version 15.3.2 or newer is recommended.

 It wasn't teste in older version of React.